Cadence Bank Q1 2025 Earnings Call Transcript

 This will conclude our question and answer session.
 I would like to turn the conference back over to the management team for any closing remarks.

-Chairman & CEO at Cadence Bank
+Chairman and CEO at Cadence Bank

 All right.
 Thanks, Nick.
 It's certainly an exciting and busy time for Cadence Bank and for our industry.
 We believe we're in an excellent position to be able to continue our path of operating performance improvement.
-I'm extremely proud of our team's efforts and our progress over the past few years and have high confidence that our unique operating model will support our vision of helping people, companies and communities prosper.
+I'm extremely proud of our team's efforts and our progress over the past few years, and have high confidence that our unique operating model will support our vision of helping people, companies and communities prosper.
+Thank you for joining us today.
+We look forward to visiting with you all again soon.

 Operator

-Conference has now concluded.
+The conference has now concluded.
 Thank you for attending today's presentation.
 You may now disconnect.

 Executives